Non-planar operator mixing by Brauer representations: One-loop mixing

 \item $(\Delta,\Delta^{\prime})=(0,1)$

 \item $(\Delta,\Delta^{\prime})=(1,0)$

 \end{itemize}

 The one-loop dilatation operator induces an interaction between two sets of Young diagrams that are related by moving a box.
 In this sense, we say that only ``nearest-neighbour" Young diagrams interact each other at one-loop.
 This seems to be an interesting extension of the planar case, where the one-loop dilatation operator was a nearest-neighbour interaction on spin states.
 This kind of nearest-neighbour interactions on Young diagrams have been already seen on the other bases \cite{0801.2094,1012.3884}.
-We suspect that in our case the integer $k$ is a convenient index to measure the distance between the two operators.
-(We will think of this more in the last section.)
+We suspect that in our case the integer $k$ is a convenient index to know if two operators are nearest-neighbours.